SITE MENU

 THE OA (the 'a' is silent)

 The Mull of Oa is home to the American Memorial (see description above in the Port Charlotte museum section).
 Big Strand (7 miles long) is the longest stretch of sand on Islay.
-Upper Killeyan is the new RSPB bird reserve set up to encourage the rare chough.
+The RSPB bird reserve helps to encourage the rare chough.

 For more info visit IslayInfo.